Maxibonus/Maxibonus.github.io/docs/pandas.md

-## Pamdas 101:  Why use files when you can use pandas
+## Pandas 101:  Why use files when you can use pandas

 Lession 1